byverdu/kitchen_flow/README.md

 alby.time_to_eat?
 Time.now.hour

-# If is time to eat can go to the pub
+# If is time to eat can go to the pub if not raises an error

 alby.going_to_eat pub

 ```